Marcello1952/Marshall-Rosenberg-NVC/NVC-Training-8_Social-Change_Marshall-Rosenberg_transcript.md

 We are confronted with many such situations today.
 Structures are creating enormous pain, from economic structures, to digital structures, governmental structures.
 The pain created by these structures is immense.

-So we can use nonviolent communication to heal the people hurt by these structures.
+So we can use Nonviolent Communication to heal the people hurt by these structures.

-Or we can use nonviolent communication to go upstream and to connect with the people who are creating and supporting the structures that do the violence, and use nonviolent communication to show these people other ways of serving other than those which are oppressing people.
+Or we can use Nonviolent Communication to go upstream and to connect with the people who are creating and supporting the structures that do the violence, and use Nonviolent Communication to show these people other ways of serving other than those which are oppressing people.

-#### So one way that nonviolent communication support us, is to help us to look inside and see how do I want to meet this important need of mine, to serve life.
+#### One way that Nonviolent Communication support us, is to help us to look inside and see how do I want to meet this important need of mine, to serve life.

 11:30
 To be conscious that we have power to serve life at many levels, healing the people who are oppressed by present circumstances, or we can go upstream, as the story identifies.
-Upstream being the structures that are creating the pain, and we can use our nonviolent communication, consciousness and skills to conduct With the people creating the damage and positively compassionately influencing them to transform the structure so that they serve life for all rather than oppress people.
+Upstream being the structures that are creating the pain, and we can use our Nonviolent Communication, consciousness and skills to conduct With the people creating the damage and positively compassionately influencing them to transform the structure so that they serve life for all rather than oppress people.

 ## Making Purposeful Requests